How to improve your communication skills as a manager - Oak Engage

 Integrated content management on your intranet is a great way to do this, as employees will be able to find the information they need easily and digest it in their own way.
 This will take some of the pressure off the manager.

-6. The Idler Manager
+6. The idler manager

 The Idler Manager is someone who frees themselves of the hard work and does not initiate communication with employees.
 They need to be actively sought out for chats or to give feedback, which might be daunting for some employees.